mg-an/mg-an/README.md

 ### Hi there 👋
 ### 🔭 I like working at the intersection of AI, finance, technology and currently learning quantum computing.
+### ⚡ I generally commit my past projects, practice and generic codes because some projects, algorithms and models are better kept private :)
-### 📫 For interesting prospects you can reach me : a] my email -> milindnileshgawde@gmail.com b] linkedin : https://www.linkedin.com/in/milindgawde/
+### 📫 For interesting prospects / collaboration you can reach me : a] my email -> milindnileshgawde@gmail.com b] linkedin : https://www.linkedin.com/in/milindgawde/
 <!--
 **milindgawde/milindgawde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.